 Mr Klein is the Executive Chairman of the Company.
-This role requires Mr Klein to operate as the Chairman of the Board and also in the capacity of a role equivalent to a Chief Executive Officer.
-As a result there is not a clear division of responsibility between these functions.
-Also, as an Executive Chairman, Mr Klein is not independent of the Company in accordance with Recommendation 2.5 of the ASX Principles and Recommendations.
-However, the dual role of Mr Klein is balanced by the appointment of Mr Johnstone as Lead Independent Director.
+In this role, Mr Klein is required to operate as the Chairman of the Board and also in the capacity of a role equivalent to a Chief Executive Officer.
+As a result, there is not a clear division of responsibility between these functions, and as an Executive Chairman, Mr Klein is not independent of the Company.
+Notwithstanding the ASX Corporate Governance Council's recommendation that listed companies should have an independent director as Chairman, the Board believes Mr Klein to be most appropriate person to act as Chairman of the Company at this time for the reasons set out below:

+Mr Klein was instrumental in the formation of Evolution Mining and since his appointment to the Board in 2011, has overseen its rapid growth and success, helping to create Australia's second largest gold producer and one of the lowest cost gold producers globally.
+He has extensive skills and experience in managing and developing mining companies.
+The dual role of Mr Klein is balanced by the appointment of Mr Johnstone as Lead Independent Director (effective from 25 November 2015, replacing Mr. Freestone).
 In this role, Mr Johnstone chairs the discussions of the Non-Executive Directors and represents the Board and the Company in situations where the Executive Chairman may be conflicted.
 As such the Board believes Mr Klein is the best person to undertake the Executive Chairman role and does not believe it is necessary at this stage to appoint an Independent Chair of the Board.